schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/lint.md

 `--output-format=json` will generate a lint report in JSON format.

-SchemaCrawler linters can be configured (both severity, and thresholds) using an [XML configuration file.](config/schemacrawler-linter-configs.xml) You can run SchemaCrawler lint with an additional command-line option, for example, `--linter-configs=[path to linter XML configuration file]`, pointing to the path of the SchemaCrawler linter XML configuration file.
+SchemaCrawler linters can be configured (both severity, and thresholds) using a [YAML configuration file.](config/schemacrawler-linter-configs.yaml) You can run SchemaCrawler lint with an additional command-line option, for example, `--linter-configs=<path to linter configuration file>`, pointing to the path of the SchemaCrawler linter configuration file.
 You can configure whether or not to run a linter, change a linter's severity, or exclude certain tables and columns from the linter using the configuration file.
 You can also configure a threshold to fail a build if too many lints are found.